-Any and all tardies in a trimester may involve disciplinary action and will be at the administration's discretion, up to and including suspension and possible recommendation for expulsion for chronic tardy behavior.
+Any and all tardies in a semester may involve disciplinary action and will be at the administration's discretion, up to and including suspension and possible recommendation for expulsion for chronic tardy behavior.

 - A. A student is considered tardy to class if not in the classroom and ready to work when the bell stops ringing. - B. A student coming late to school at any time will be counted as tardy.
-Exceptions may be made for medical, dental, or court appointments if official documentation is provided. - C. A student will not be counted as tardy if upon coming to class he presents an excused, signed pass from another teacher or from the office.
-Students who are tardy because of a late bus are excused. - D. Students may make up five tardies per class per term.
-A tardy may be made up by serving a thirty-minute detention, or the student may fulfill a special teacher designated assignment.
-Making up tardies to avoid disciplinary consequences is the student's responsibility.
-Students have one week to make up a tardy.
+Exceptions may be made for medical, dental, or court appointments if official documentation is provided. - C. A student will not be counted as tardy if upon coming to class he presents an excused signed pass from another teacher or from the office.
+Students who are tardy because of a late bus are excused. - D. Chronic tardiness may be dealt with through school disciplinary procedures.

-• Procedures for Reporting Absences
+Procedures for Reporting Absences

 If a student must be absent (for any portion of the day), parents and/or guardians are requested to call the Attendance Office as soon as possible.
 Contact must be made with Roseville Community Schools within 48 hours to have the student's absence reported as excused.
-If the parent/guardian is unable to contact the Attendance Office within 48 hours because of an emergency or other situation, please contact one of the school building Administrators directly.
+If the parent/ guardian is unable to contact the Attendance Office within 48 hours because of an emergency or other situation, please contact one of the school building Administrators directly.